 early work

-“Attending a PhD in Film/Media in Madrid, I started my journey as a staff writer for El Público, Ministry of Culture’s theater magazine; completed training at Spanish National Television (RTVE); coordinated Bufons theater-dance company in Latin America; and served as assistant director at a national theater.” — PV
+“Attending a PhD in Audiovisual Creativity and Production in Madrid, I started my journey as a staff writer for El Público, Ministry of Culture’s theater magazine; completed training at Spanish National Television (RTVE); coordinated Bufons theater-dance company in Latin America; and served as assistant director at a national theater.” — PV

-I was fascinated by the expressive body, poetic image, and the power of interdisciplinary language.
-Discovering Kazuo Ōhno taught me that movement can be a form of spiritual revelation; Joan Brossa’s world showed how words and images can dance together on the page and stage; and Robert Wilson revealed the architecture of time and silence in visual theater.
+This early work is fascinated by the expressive body, poetic image, and the power of interdisciplinary language.
+Discovering Kazuo Ōhno teaches that movement can be a form of spiritual revelation; Joan Brossa’s world shows how words and images can dance together on the page and stage; and Robert Wilson reveals the architecture of time and silence in visual theater.

 FIRST LANDING | Madrid | Kazuo Ōhno